zeek/zeek/frameworks/input.rst

 The benchmark reader is being used to optimize the speed of the input framework.
-It can generate arbitrary amounts of semi-random data in all Bro data types supported by the input framework.
+It can generate arbitrary amounts of semi-random data in all Zeek data types supported by the input framework.

-Currently, Bro supports the following readers in addition to the aforementioned ones:
+Currently, Zeek supports the following readers in addition to the aforementioned ones:

 .. toctree::